FarronF/limerick-council-meetings/meetings/2020/09/22-Virtual Meeting of the Home and Social Development SPC/Minutes - Meeting of the Home and Social Development SPC - 22nd June 2020.md

 Responding to a question from Cllr.
 Donegan, Mr. Leahy will circulate planned works for

-each Municipal District after the meeting.---
+each Municipal District after the meeting.
+---
 Mr. Leahy also stated that he hopes there will be a follow-on phase in 2021 with a number

 of additional approvals.
 This will be dependent on Government funding.